flange-star/multi-site-network-design/README.md

 ## What Was Built

-- Full-mesh site-to-site IPSec VPN connecting Fort Myers (HQ), Dallas, Seattle, and Philadelphia
+- Partial-mesh site-to-site IPSec VPN connecting Fort Myers (HQ), Dallas, Seattle, and Philadelphia
-- Dual ISP failover at every site with LTE backup for remote users
+- Dual ISP failover at HQ and Warm site with LTE backup for branch sites
 - VLAN segmentation across all locations for traffic isolation and security
 - Microsoft Sentinel SIEM deployed at each site for centralized threat monitoring
 - Cisco Meraki cloud-managed hardware across all four sites